 - Contact all students, faculty, and staff, and visiting faculty to establish that they are safe and not involved in the incident.
-An immediate attempt to verify the health and safety of all students on all programmes will be initiated and a master register of students will be created: - The Student Life Office will instigate and maintain the master register of students and communicate accordingly to all departments - If the MCI is during office hours/weekday the Experiential Education Office will gather information from all its available sources to ascertain the whereabouts and safety of placement students and communicate all information to the master register in the Student Life Office - The Administration Team will gather information from visiting faculty and FIE faculty in order to ascertain the whereabouts and safety of all study students and communicate all information to the master register in the Student Life Office - The Residence Life Team and the Metrogate House staff will gather information from residences to ascertain the whereabouts and safety of students in residences and communicate all information to the master register in the Student Life Office. - Students are informed that they are expected to call home to reassure family/friends - Contact US campus coordinators to confirm status of events - If individual students are injured, the "Injury To or Illness of a Student" response should be invoked.

-X Should a Public Health Crisis be declared within Europe, the "Declaration of a Public Health Crisis in Europe" programme response will be invoked.
+An immediate attempt to verify the health and safety of all students on all programmes will be initiated and a master register of students will be created: - The local team will instigate and maintain the master register of students and communicate accordingly to all departments - If the MCI is during office hours/weekday the local team will gather information from all its available sources to ascertain the whereabouts and safety of placement students and communicate all information to the master register - The local team will gather information from visiting faculty and FIE faculty in order to ascertain the whereabouts and safety of all study students and communicate all information to the master register - Students are informed that they are expected to call home to reassure family/friends - Contact US campus coordinators to confirm status of events - If individual students are injured, the "Injury To or Illness of a Student" response should be invoked. - Should a Public Health Crisis be declared within Europe, the "Declaration of a Public Health Crisis in Europe" programme response will be invoked.